bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 Error Opening Serial Port
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If you encounter the message "Error opening serial port", no connection between the NUC and the CORE board could be established.
 Therefore your first instinct should be checking whether the cable is plugged in correctly.
 If this does not solve the problem, you can check whether the board can be found by using `lsusb` (look for the "leaf" entry).
 You can further investigate this by using `ls /dev/`.
 You should find the devices "/dev/ttyUSB0" through "/dev/ttyUSB3", one for each of the four busses.
 If the names are different, you may have to alter the wolfgang.yaml file or unplug the CORE board and plug it back in, in order to make it use the known names.

 Motor problems
 ~~~~~~~~~~~~~~

-The first thing you should do if you have a motor problem ("no status from id", motors stuttering, ...) is checking whether all cables are plugged in correctly.
+The first thing you should do if you have a motor problem ("no status from id", motors stuttering, ...) is checking whether all cables are plugged in correctly, starting with the cables that are near the affected motor.
 Sometimes one of the cable sits loosely in its socket and may fall out entirely when the robot moves.
 To control whether all motors are reachable, this `software by Robotis <http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/>`_ can be used.
 Next you should check whether the update rate is significantly lower than the usual 700 Hz.
 A very low update rate may cause the motors to be unreachable.

 If the problem persists, you can investigate it further by using a logic analyzer to find bus errors.
 The logic analyzer is a little black box with a lot of coloured wires ( `like this <https://eur.saleae.com/products/saleae-logic-pro-16?variant=10963959873579>`_).
 With this tool you can read the data from up to 16 busses at a time.
 To do so, plug the ground cable into the ground of the bus and one of the coloured cables into one of the data wires.
 It is very important not to confuse these two cables, as this may cause serious damage to the motors or the analyzer.

 By using the software Saleae Logic, the data can be recorded and read.
 To do so, you have to select 15MB/s and a voltage of 5V via the button next to the start button.
 Next you can start the recording and then start the problematic program.
-Now the Async Serial Analyzer can be used to show the bytes of the messages, which can be decoded using the protocols linked above, or install the dynamixel analyzer plugin provided `here<https://github.com/r3n33/SaleaeDynamixelAnalyzer`.
+Now the Async Serial Analyzer can be used to show the bytes of the messages, which can be decoded using the protocols linked above, or install the dynamixel analyzer plugin provided `here <https://github.com/r3n33/SaleaeDynamixelAnalyzer`.

 Another source for the problem could be the CORE board.
 You can check the CORE board for errors using the following methods:

 * Try running the same software on a different robot with a different CORE board.
 * Replace the CORE board on the same robot to see if the NUC is working properly.
 * Use Wireshark on the interface from the NUC to the CORE (/dev/ttyUSBX) to make sure the communication on the bus is forwarded properly to the NUC

 If the error still can not be found, some higher level software has to be responsible.
 You should check whether an update for the DynamixelSDK or Dynamixel Workbench is available.
 If this does not fix the problem, you have to debug these packages manually.